jqno/equalsverifier/docs/_manual/09-inheritance.md

 All of this is quite complicated, and often not necessary.
 This is why EqualsVerifier suggests by default that you [make things final](/equalsverifier/manual/final) instead.

+Speaking of things that are final, in Java 26 and above, Java will make it harder or impossible to do reflection on final fields.
+EqualsVerifier relies on this kind of reflection by default for ``withRedefinedSubclass` and `withRedefinedSuperclass`.
+In order to deal with that new situation, both methods have an overload to provide a factory that EqualsVerifier can use to instantiate objects.
+See [the chapter on "final means final"](/equalsverifier/manual/final-means-final) for more information.